-The faculty have earned a strong national reputation.
-Their research has been published in leading journals such as The Accounting Review, Decision Sciences, MIS Quarterly, Auditing: A Journal of Practice and Theory, Accounting, Organizations & Society, Journal of Taxation, The Journal of Accountancy, and Management Accounting.
+The faculty have earned a strong national and international reputation.
+Their research has been published in leading journals such as The Accounting Review, Journal of Accounting and Economics, Contemporary Accounting Research, Review of Accounting Studies, Decision Sciences, MIS Quarterly, Accounting, Organizations & Society, and others.

 The School of Accountancy holds a research workshop series in which both University faculty and outside scholars present current research.
 Ph.D. students also enjoy external exposure by participating in such programs as the American Accounting Association's Doctoral Student Research Symposium, regional and national AAA meetings, special research conferences, and The University of Memphis Graduate Research Forum.

 The School of Accountancy offers a competitive educational program that is conducted by a research-oriented faculty committed to academic excellence.
 The student body is international, multi-talented, and diverse; they bring a unique richness to the University that establishes a sense of tradition and history.
 Accounting graduates hold faculty positions at leading universities throughout the nation.

 The Economics concentration in the Ph.D. program provides students with both the theoretical background and strong empirical skills necessary to be a professional economist.
 The strong analytical skills and extensive training in empirical methods using the latest econometric software make our graduates highly sought after.
 Recent graduates have found employment opportunities at Fortune 500 firms, government agencies and major Universities.